LukeDasios/LukeDasios/README.md

 ## Hi there! 👋

 I'm Luke, a 5th-year student completing the Computer Science and Economics Double Major program at Wilfrid Laurier University.
-I have a passion for software engineering and I dream of designing and building applications that will make the world a better place.
+I have a passion for computer system analysis and I dream of designing and building applications that will make the world a better place.
 I love a good challenge and am always looking for opportunities to further refine my craft and learn new things, usually through hackathons, competitive programming competitions, and side projects.

 Visit my [personal website](https://www.lukedasios.com/) to learn more about me!